P13: Story Mastery - Edit Well

 But every time you choose coherence over truth, you prioritize comfort over growth.

-5. Draining Mental Energy
+5. Draining mental energy

 Living out of alignment with your reality comes with cognitive overhead.